simplajs/simpla-video/README.md

 ## Deferred loading

-You can defer the loading of a video until the user clicks on it with the `defer` property
+Defer the loading of a video until the user clicks on it with the `defer` property

 ```html
 <simpla-video path="/video" defer></simpla-video>